Infiniti QX50: Transmissions

-Second generation (J55; 2019)
+Second generation (J55; 2017)

-The production version of the second-generation QX50 was unveiled at the 2017 LA Auto Show as a 2019 model.
-It features a turbocharged 2.0 L KR20DDET gasoline engine equipped with Nissan's VC-T variable compression ratio system.
+The production version of the second-generation QX50 was presented at the 2017 LA Auto Show as a 2019 model with a turbocharged 2.0 L KR20DDET gasoline engine using Nissan's VC-T variable compression ratio system.

-Production of the QX50 began in November 2017 at COMPAS, a Nissan and Daimler AG's joint plant in Aguascalientes, Mexico.
+Production of the QX50 began in November 2017 at Cooperation Manufacturing Plant Aguascalientes, a Nissan and Daimler AG's joint plant in Aguascalientes, Mexico.

+In January 2025, it was announced that the QX50 and the QX55 would be discontinued by the end of 2025.

+Following tariffs imposed by the Trump Administration on all non-American built cars, parent company Nissan announced on April 3, 2025 that they would suspend all new US orders on QX50 and QX55 models for the foreseeable future, citing tariffs as the reason.
+Current inventory would be sold until depleted.
+Nissan also stated production would continue for both those models sold in all other markets.

-QX55
+QX55 (2022)

 Introduced in the first quarter of 2021 for the 2022 model year, the QX55 is a "coupé SUV" version of the QX50 with a more sloped roof design.
 Infiniti intends it to be the spiritual successor to the FX.

 QX Sport Inspiration Concept (2016)

 It included 21-inch wheels, black and white interior upholstery.

 The vehicle was unveiled in the 2016 Beijing Motor Show, followed by the 2016 Paris Motor Show (with gray body color, 22-inch wheels in bronze, brown leather interior upholstery, 2.0-liter inline-four variable compression engine with compression ratio between 8:1 and 14:1), 2016 Los Angeles Auto Show (with black and white interior upholstery).